Ginny Creveling: Career

 Through her volunteer efforts, Creveling was offered a position as PR director at the Westin Hotel, where she worked part-time for approximately eight years.
 The hotel eventually closed and Creveling was offered a position to head staffing for the National Governors Association meeting held in Tulsa in 1993.
 After this event, she was offered a job from ONEOK.
 The company created a position for Creveling in community relations.
 When the ONEOK Foundation was established in 1997, she was there from the beginning as executive director.

 Community involvement

 Creveling played a vital role in the creation of Rainbow House, a child abuse prevention program and 24/7 crisis nursery that was the first of its kind.
 Eventually the program had to be closed due to loss of funding, but was merged with the Children's Registry at Hillcrest Medical Center, which then merged with Parents Anonymous, which is now the Parent Child Center.
-Her early advocacy work with child abuse led to a greater discourse in the community which paved the way for other programs to flourish in Tulsa.
+Her early advocacy work with child abuse led to a greater discourse in the community which led to other programs to flourish in Tulsa.

 Creveling has also played a large part in developing The Oklahoma Center for Community and Justice, a human relations organization dedicated to fighting bias, bigotry and racism and promoting respect and understanding through education and advocacy.

 Other community groups which Creveling is involved include: